Rohan-KV-2806/Customer_Service_Bot/README.md

 # Customer Service Bot

-An AI-powered intent classification system that analyzes customer support queries and categorizes them into distinct intents.
+AI-Powered E-Commerce Customer Service System that analyzes customer support queries and categorizes them into distinct intents.
 By leveraging transformer-based sentence embeddings, the model understands the semantic meaning of user messages rather than just matching keywords.

 ### Tools Used
 * **Python** (Core logic)